Sheikhharis50/Naive-Bayes-Classifier-Generic/README.md

 # Naive-Bayes-Classifier-Generic
 Developed using Flask-app/jinja2 - Harry

-IMPORTANT: """ its new version of previous one, and it can run on any csv file dataset
+# IMPORTANT:
-                according to the requirements in doc file provided """
+***its new version of previous one, and it can run on any csv file dataset according to the requirements in doc file provided***

 There are two ways to run this App: